 6.5 Once construction of the 40R Project is complete that portion of Assessors’ Parcel 014-0008A not required for completion of the 40R Project shall be dedicated open space/land conservation and allowance for trail construction.

 6.5 Trail Connectivity.
 Within 60 days following the completion of site development and building construction on Assessors’ Parcel 13-8 the Owner will convey to the Town a permanent trail easement on said Assessors’ Parcel 13-8 sufficient to allow the Town to maintain, alter or create an existing or revised network of trails on said parcel for public use and enjoyment.
-The approximate location of which trail network is shown on the Trail Location and Connectivity Sketch Plan attached hereto as Exhibit M, The final location of all trails shall be determined by mutual agreement of Owner and the Town within 60 days of the Effective Date of this Agreement, but subject to future change due to field conditions or site development or construction requirements Any plans required for conveyance of such easement shall be prepared by Owner at Owner’s sole cost and expense.
+The approximate location of which trail network is shown on the Trail Location and Connectivity Sketch Plan attached hereto as Exhibit M. The final location of all trails shall be determined by mutual agreement of Owner and the Town within 60 days of the Effective Date of this Agreement, but subject to future change due to field conditions or site development or construction requirements Any plans required for conveyance of such easement shall be prepared by Owner at Owner’s sole cost and expense.
 The Trail Easement document shall provide that the obligation of creating and maintaining all trails within the easement area and shall be the sole obligation and cost of the Town.

 6.6 In addition to the Trail Network provided for in Section 6.5 above, a permanent recreational trail shall be established from the northern portion of Assessors’ Parcel 014-0008.A and connecting to the Lancaster State Forest trail as shown on the Trail Location and Connection Easement Sketch Plan attached hereto as Exhibit M. This trail shall include the use of the existing pedestrian footbridge providing access from Assessors’ Parcel 014-0008.A across McGovern Brook, traverse the southeast corner of Assessors’ Parcel 014-0009.0, continue on Assessors’ Parcel 008-0045.0, and connect to the Lancaster State Forest trail.
 Design and construction shall follow the Massachusetts Department of Conservation and Resources Trails Guidelines and Best Practices Manual.
 Trail design, approval and construction on Parcel 14.0008.A shall be completed at Owner’s expense no later than eighteen months following the granting of all final local, State or Federal approvals permits and/or orders, with all appeal periods having expired and no appeals being filed, necessary or required for Owner to commence site development and construction of both of Owner’s Projects.
 No less than 3 parking spaces on Assessors’ Parcel 014-0004.A shall be reserved for access to the trailhead.
 Notwithstanding anything to the contrary implied or inferred by the foregoing Owner is not obligated for any trail construction or connectivity on any land not owned by Owner.
 All plans required for construction of the trial conveyance of necessary easement shall be prepared by Owner at Owner’s sole cost and expense.
 The Trail Connectivity Easement document shall provide that the obligation of maintaining the trail and the parking area within the easement area shall be the sole obligation of the Town.